kgklein/PLUME/README.md

 <img src="https://github.com/kgklein/PLUME/blob/linfpc/Jet-Plume_Logo.svg" width=50% height=50%>

 # 1.)
 PLUME/JET-PLUME Setup
 GFortran is needed to compile PLUME/JET-PLUME.
-To install, see [here](https://gcc.gnu.org/wiki/GFortranBinaries).
+To install, see [here](https://gcc.gnu.org/wiki/GFortranBinaries) or run 'xcode-select --install' in terminal if using macOS.
 (Alternatively, one may use IFort if appropriate changes are made to the Makefile).

 To compile, first open a terminal, navigate to the desired folder and clone this repo:
 ```